From 'The Book of Witcheries'

 "My pleasure."
 Alice simpered reflecting on her lot.
 Young men fought over pretty Alice, becoming animals inside their lusting hearts while remaining all too human in the foibles acted upon on the outside of their manner.

 Her spicy scent and seductive curve to her walk caught every man's gaze.
 Alice never tired of watching the twists and turns this attraction produced.
-How they competed for her favor.
 The easy beck and call of any wish she wanted became effortlessly fulfilled and thus the knot was tied.
 "Where are we going, mum?
 We've never been this way before."

 "To that little shop of horrors."
 Mary Mum stopped so suddenly, the mist barely had time to part for Alice to see what this appointment was all about.